SaurabhBuilds/BagBazaar/README.md

   - Add items to your cart and proceed to checkout.

 - **For Sellers**:
-  - Log in to manage your products.
+  - /owners/admin go to this route to add new products.
-  - Add new products, update existing ones, or remove them as needed.

 ## Folder Structure